 - Performance: We do not want to rely on any frontend caching.
 Instead it is no problem to show every customer an individual experience.

 - Clean architecture: We use "domaind driven design" and "ports and adapters" to build a maintainable and clean application.

 - Suiteable for Microservice architectures: Adapters concept and various resilience concepts makes it easy to connect to other (micro) services.

 - Decoupled and flexible frontend development: Frontend development is decoupled from the "Backend for Frontend" - so that it is possible to use "any" frontend technology.

 - Testability: By providing "Fake Adapters" that provide test data, it is possible to test your application without external dependencies.

 - Open Source: Flamingo Commerce and Flamingo is Open Source and will be.

 Whats does Flamingo Commerce provide?¶

-- Different e-commerce Flamingo Modules for typical e-commerce domains: Each providing a seperated bounded context with its „domain“, „application“ and „interface“ logic.
+- Different e-commerce Flamingo Modules for typical e-commerce domains: Each providing a separated bounded context with its „domain“, „application“ and „interface“ logic.

-- Using „ports and adapters“ to seperate domain from technical details, all these modules can be used with your own „Adapters“ to interact with any API or microservice you want.
+- Using „ports and adapters“ to separate domain from technical details, all these modules can be used with your own „Adapters“ to interact with any API or microservice you want.